In This Article

 Configure egress filtering on Office processes and disable Copilot autonomous analysis for external files

-Apply Purview sensitivity labels to financial workbooks so Copilot can't process unclassified sensitive data
+Apply Microsoft Purview sensitivity labels to financial workbooks so Copilot cannot process unclassified sensitive data

-Watch for unusual outbound connections from Office processes using Defender or Sentinel
+Watch for unusual outbound connections from Office processes using Microsoft Defender for Endpoint or Microsoft Sentinel

 Step 1: Patch immediately.
 Microsoft released the fix on March 10, 2026 as part of the monthly security update.
 This closes the specific XSS vulnerability that enables the Copilot exfiltration.
 Every day you delay patching is a day the vulnerability is exploitable.

 Step 3: Classify your sensitive data.
-Purview sensitivity labels are the structural defense against AI-enabled data leakage.
-When financial workbooks carrying borrower data are labeled "Highly Confidential," Copilot respects those labels and restricts what it can do with the content.
-Institutions that haven't deployed sensitivity labels should treat this as an urgent project.
+Microsoft Purview sensitivity labels are the structural defense against AI-enabled data leakage.
+When financial workbooks carrying borrower data are labeled "Highly Confidential," Microsoft 365 Copilot respects those labels and restricts what it can do with the content.
+Institutions that have not deployed sensitivity labels should treat this as an urgent project.

 Key Takeaway

-CVE-2026-26144 is patched, but the underlying problem isn't.
+CVE-2026-26144 is patched, but the underlying problem is not.
 Every AI agent with document access and network permissions is a potential exfiltration vector.
-The fix isn't just patching one CVE.
-It's governing every AI agent in your environment before the next one drops.
+The fix is not just patching one CVE.
+It is governing every AI agent in your environment, under an operating model like M365 Guardian, before the next one drops.

 Frequently Asked Questions

 CVE-2026-26144 is a critical information disclosure vulnerability in Microsoft Excel, disclosed on March 10, 2026.
-It's a cross-site scripting (XSS) flaw that allows attackers to coerce Microsoft's Copilot Agent into exfiltrating spreadsheet data to an external server without any user interaction.
+It is a cross-site scripting (XSS) flaw that allows attackers to coerce Microsoft's Copilot Agent into exfiltrating spreadsheet data to an external server without any user interaction.
+The fix is the March 2026 cumulative update, and the structural defense that prevents the next zero-click in the same class is a governed Microsoft 365 Copilot deployment running under an operating model like ABT's M365 Guardian.

 As of March 10, 2026, Microsoft reported no evidence of active exploitation.
 However, the Zero Day Initiative and multiple security researchers have described the attack technique in detail, which means proof-of-concept development is likely.
-Financial institutions should patch before exploitation begins.
+Financial institutions should patch before exploitation begins and should run the patch under the broader Microsoft Defender plus Microsoft Purview detection and DLP stack that catches the next variant in the same class.

 The vulnerability exists in Microsoft Excel's input handling, so it affects any unpatched Excel installation.
 However, the zero-click exfiltration component specifically requires Copilot Agent to be enabled and configured for autonomous document analysis.
-Organizations without Copilot face the XSS risk but not the automated data exfiltration.
+Organizations without Microsoft 365 Copilot face the XSS risk but not the automated data exfiltration.
+Organizations running Copilot under a governed operating model like ABT's M365 Guardian have the Microsoft Purview DLP and sensitivity label layer that blocks the read attempt even if the patch has not yet propagated.

 Apply the March 2026 cumulative update to all Office and Excel installations immediately.
 If patching requires a maintenance window, disable Copilot Agent mode for high-risk user groups (finance, legal, executive) as an interim measure.
-Then prioritize deploying Purview sensitivity labels on financial workbooks to add a structural defense layer against future AI-enabled data leakage.
+Then prioritize deploying Microsoft Purview sensitivity labels on financial workbooks to add a structural defense layer against future AI-enabled data leakage, and wire Microsoft Defender for Office 365, Microsoft Defender for Endpoint, and Microsoft Sentinel together as the detection and response surface that catches the next variant in the same zero-click class.

 Disabling Copilot Agent mode prevents the zero-click exfiltration component but does not fix the underlying XSS vulnerability in Excel.
 Patching is the only complete fix.
 Disabling Copilot is an interim mitigation for institutions that need time to test and deploy the update.